 As you can see from the pictures, the keyboard is located on the front edge of the laptop, where you would normally rest your wrists, and there doesn’t appear to be a trackpad.
 At all.
-That’s because the hot components need all the cooling help they can get, and having the keyboard – especially a mechanical one, with increased depth and travel – in its traditional position would have encroached on chassis space for cooling, heat pipes, fans and the like.
+That’s because the hot components need all the cooling help they can get, and having the keyboard – especially a mechanical one, with increased depth and travel – in its traditional position near the hinge would have encroached on chassis space for cooling, heat pipes, fans and the like.

 So the keyboard is in the wrong place, but what of the trackpad?
 Well you see that piece of tinted glass between the keyboard and the display, which acts as a viewing area onto the RGB-lit fans of the laptop’s interior?
 That’s also the trackpad.
 Yes, above the keyboard.

-Almost as if to acknowledge the issue, however, Acer have included a recessed USB port on the Triton 700, so you can leave a mouse dongle permanently attached without any danger of shearing it off.
+Almost as if to acknowledge the issue, however, Acer has included a recessed USB port on the Triton 700, so you can leave a mouse dongle permanently attached without any danger of shearing it off.
 It’s a clever touch, but again, a neat solution to a problem that has already been over-engineered into the system.

 Whether you should be expected to make any compromises in a laptop that will set you back the best part of £3,000?
 We’ll come to that later.

 Elsewhere on the design front, the Predator Triton 700 looks like a gaming device.
-It’s angular, it’s angry, and it’s illuminated from every orifice; not the ugliest gaming laptop in the world by any stretch, but the overall design is saved by the slightly grown up feel imposed by the slim, lightweight brief.
+It’s angular, it’s angry, and it’s illuminated from every orifice; not the ugliest gaming laptop in the world by any stretch, but the overall design is saved by the slightly grown-up feel imposed by the slim, lightweight brief.
 And it is an incredible amount of power fit into a relatively svelte chassis, so you have to give Acer bonus points for their component Tetris skills.

 2. Build quality

 To say a word in the Predator Triton 700’s favour for a moment, it feels absolutely rock solid.
 Unlike a couple of other Acer review units we’ve had recently – with a spongy trackpad on a laptop, and a loose hinge on a VR headset – we haven’t found any fault with the device during our testing.
-And we know it’s been around plenty of other testers before us, because someone looks like they’re tried to feed the cardboard packing through a wood chipper, so it’s a positive sign that it’s holding up so well after what must be continuous abuse.
+And we know it’s been around plenty of other testers before us because someone looks like they’ve tried to feed the cardboard packing through a wood chipper, so it’s a positive sign that it’s holding up so well after what must be continuous abuse.